Campus Space Management

 The AC members are selected by the EC and include representatives from academic and administrative units across campus.
 The AC advises on space management topics and proposes solutions to meet campus space needs.
 Subcommittees may be established by the AC to provide input on specific space typologies and space management topics as deemed appropriate.

-For more information about the program, contact Natalie Emmons, project manager and director of strategic academic affairs, at nemmons@uark.edu.
+For more information about the program, contact Emily Puckett, Director of Space Management, at epuck@uark.edu.